 You could be eating sugar in your salad dressing, spaghetti sauce, cough syrup, crackers, and barbeque sauce, without even being aware of it.
-One aspect of learning to stop eating sugar, and to end sugar cravings, is uncovering the hidden sources of sugar in your diet.
+One aspect of healing your relationship with sugar is uncovering the hidden sources of sugar in your diet.
 Here are other names for sugar that appear in many processed foods:

 Corn syrup solids

 Health food stores, Trader Joe’s, Whole Foods and even Costco are good places to look for sugar free options like salad dressings, ketchup, condiments, and other premade foods.
 At the same time, be careful.
 My husband came home with a case of organic tomato sauce from Costco, and it had sugar in it.
 Same for the organic salsa from our local health food store.